 What We Do:

 IFC’s advisory and investment engagement with digital financial service providers, which started in 2007, has followed the evolution of the industry:

 From 2007 to 2010, our focus was on mobile money and payments.
 As the industry grew there was a shift banking, from 2010 to 2014.
 IFC then focused more on supporting the development of business strategies leveraging technology to enable financial services as well as optimizing distribution through agents.
 With the rapid evolution of the industry, IFC’s support shifted to include risk management, product diversification beyond payments as well as improved consumer services.
 As technology evolves further and with the advent of increased computing technologies IFC is now also supporting (i) data analytics, leveraging artificial intelligence and machine learning to develop a more targeted product offering for financially excluded and underserved; (ii) process digitization to make FSPs more efficient and enhance customer experience; and (iii) increased consumer protection both with regard to fair and transparent products offers and data protection.

-IFC's Mobile Money Toolkit is a combination of both the best publicly available information and original content and newly created materials.
+IFC Digital Finance Tools is a collection of both the best publicly available information and original content and newly created materials.
 It includes documents available from CGAP, USAID, the World Bank, GSMA, and other organizations that are doing research in the realm of mobile money.
 Each part contains a number of documents or tools, some specifically designed for this toolkit, others collected from the public domain.

 Cracking the Code of Financial Inclusion in Sri Lanka